 Prices vary from cheap to outrageous, and quality is not uniform.
 Some trekkers sell equipment by means of notice boards in restaurants, hotels, and at KEEP.
 Packs, jackets, and other items are locally manufactured and often carry a counterfeit label.
 Such gear might only last one trek if that, but some are more durable.
 There are now genuine outlet stores along Tridevi Marg in Thamel and Durbar Marg, the road that leads from the former royal palace, now the Narayanhiti National Museum.
 Some people are able to pick up everything they need in the city, but it is safer to arrive at least minimally prepared.
 If buying or renting in Nepal, be aware that quality is variable and a sleeping bag with an advertised rating of —20°C will not likely match expectations.

 Hiking Nepal’s steep terrain can cause a swift buildup of body heat, especially carrying a loaded pack up a sun-drenched hill.
 Conversely, in high altitude areas, the temperature will drop rapidly, especially in the shade of the mighty Himalaya, when the sun has set or is behind the clouds, and moil so if your clothes are wet and cold from sweat.
 It is important to have the ability to remove or add items to adjust quickly to conditions.
 Clothes made of an all-cotton material, though comfortable, are not the best choice as cotton absorbs and holds moisture.
 The first layer of clothing should keep you dry by wicking moisture away from the skin to the next layer.
-There are many brand specialities in this area.
+There are many brand specialties in this area.
 Long thermal underwear is necessary at higher altitudes, especially during the winter months.
 Thermals made of polypropylene, a petroleum-based synthetic, might be a good inner layer, although it has a reputation for quickly becoming foul-smelling.
 Nylon is durable.
 Silk is lightweight yet needs extra care and might easily come apart at the seams.
 (There are now silks on the market that do not rely on the mass killing of production caterpillars.
 These include ahimsa silk, also known as peace silk and vegetarian silk, and tussah or wild silk.)

 The next layer should provide warmth.
 Wool clothing is traditionally chosen for the cold because it stays warm when wet.
-A sweater or synthetic fibre-insulated fleece (pile) jacket works well in wet weather and also dries quickly.
+A sweater or synthetic fiber-insulated fleece (pile) jacket works well in wet weather and also dries quickly.
 Underarm “pit zips” allow ventilation if not the removal of entire sleeves.
 The outer layer should add warmth and keep you dry as well.
 A waterproof, breathable shell that is soft and light works well.
 Aim for something either with a zip-out liner or large enough to cover a sweater or fleece jacket.
 Check to ensure that the seams have been properly sealed.